amdrew/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==
+= 2.2.3 =
+* NEW: Dashboard widget to show our next X scheduled Tweets
+* NEW: Added Unit tests
+* NEW: Added warning when scheduling a Tweet that is within 30 minutes of an existing Tweet
+* TWEAK: Re-Added and Improved the Tweet Character Counter

 = 2.2.2 =
 * FIX: If the expires_in comes back empty, force one
 * TWEAK: Don't redirect to the about page on dot releases